 A ductless mini-split heat pump is an efficient choice for managing your home comfort.
-In our Florida, climate, a heat pump is effective for both heating and cooling.
+A heat pump is effective for both heating and cooling.
 If you’re looking for an innovative new way to tackle your home temperatures, this could be the solution that you’re looking for.
 Read on to learn more about what ductless mini-split heat pumps are and how they work.

 How Ductless Heat Pumps Work